Probing the Disorder inside the Cubic Unit Cell of Halide Perovskites from First-Principles: Results and Discussion

-First of all, the dynamic potential well is found to be very shallow (see Fig.~\ref{fig:invb_atom}), \textit{i.e.}, Br displacements in regions of $\pm2~\mathrm{\AA}$ ($\pm 35$~\% of the lattice constant) imply relatively small energy changes of 150~meV or $\approx 5\,k_\mathrm{B}T$, where $k_\mathrm{B}$ is the Boltzmann constant and $T=425$~K. Interestingly, we also find that the energy changes due to Br displacements are generally much higher in the static potential well (see Fig.~\ref{fig:invb_atom}), that is when we calculate energy changes of Br displacements for an in-phase octahedral tilting mode in the frozen-phonon picture.
-Specifically, the depth of the dynamic well amounts to only $\approx$ 5~meV in the data shown here compared to the $\approx$ 9~meV for the case of a static potential well (see Fig.~\ref{fig:invb_atom}, inset); note that collecting more data to improve the statistics leads to range of $\approx$ 2-7~meV for the depth of the dynamic potential well.
-Thus, including the vibrational coupling is concurrent with a lowering of total energy changes that are associated with Br displacements, which is equivalent to the statement that vibrational anharmonicity is concurrent with larger atomic displacements.\\ Second, it is very interesting that we obtain a potential-energy profile for Br displacements that is reminiscent of a double-well potential and qualitatively similar to the static results obtained here and reported in the literature \cite{yang2017spontaneous,klarbring2019,marronnier_structural_2017, marronnier_anharmonicity_2018,lanigan-atkins_two-dimensional_2021}; note, however, that the dynamic well is significantly shallower (see inset in Fig.~\ref{fig:invb_atom}).
-This finding suggests that the Br motions occurring along the considered direction, that is perpendicular to the Pb-Br-Pb axis, are related to the soft phonon modes driving the PbBr$_6$ octahedral tilting.\\ The shallow potential energy profile for the Br displacements and the local Cs-Br coupling motivate further explorations of the energy landscape in CsPbBr$_3$.
+The shallow potential energy profile for the Br displacements and the local Cs-Br coupling motivate further explorations of the energy landscape in CsPbBr$_3$.
 We therefore focus on the displacements of a Br atom occurring in the full MD calculation at $425$~K and calculate how the minimum energy in the dynamic potential well changes as a function of the displacement of a nearest-neighbor Cs atom, along the three crystalline directions.
 Fig.~\ref{fig:fig6} shows that there is a \textit{multitude of local minima in the Br dynamic potential wells}, depending on displacements of a neighboring Cs atom, in all three directions.
 Moreover, these local minima are separated only by few $k_\mathrm{B}T$, which implies that at finite temperature the Br atoms will sample wide ranges of different local configurations over time.
 As an example, Cs motion from the most likely position at the center of a nominally cubic cell to one of the 6 side peaks (\textit{cf.} Fig.~\ref{fig:csbr_dist}a) is accompanied by Br motion from one of its many low energy configurations to another (\textit{cf.} Fig.~\ref{fig:csbr_dist}b).
-Therefore, for CsPbBr$_3$ the \textit{energy landscape inside the unit cell appears locally and dynamically disordered}, which is in line with the Cs-Br coupling we have found here and the ultrashort correlation lengths in the disorder potential some of us reported previously\cite{gehrmann2019dynamic}.\\
+Therefore, for CsPbBr$_3$ the \textit{energy landscape inside the unit cell appears locally and dynamically disordered}, which is in line with the Cs-Br coupling we have found here and the ultrashort correlation lengths in the disorder potential some of us reported previously\cite{gehrmann2019}.\\